w3c/wai-people-use-web/_people-use-web/tools-techniques-presentation.md

 - **Screen magnification**{:#display} – changing the settings of the web browser, operating system, or screen to enlarge or reduce text size and images.
 Some people use magnification lenses, binoculars, or other visual aids, and software such as [screen magnifiers](#magnifiers){:.termref} to better see the content.
 - **Symbols**{:#symbols} – icons that represent words or concepts used instead of text by some people with impaired communication, including people with difficulties reading or writing.

-## Examples of assistive technologies and adaptive strategies {#examples-of-assistive-technologies-and-adaptive-strategies}
+## Assistive technology and adaptive strategy examples {#examples-of-assistive-technologies-and-adaptive-strategies}

 - **Pop-up and animations blockers**{:#blockers} – web browser plug-ins or other software tools that stop automatic pop-up windows and redirection, and options to stop, pause, and hide animations.
 - **Reading assistants**{:#reading} – software that changes the presentation of content and provides other functionality to make it more readable.
 Examples include: